Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 <a name="Ex2Task3" />
 #### Task 3 - Working with the Model ####

-Now that we have already configured the connection to the database, we will link the model with the database tables.
-In this task, we will create a class that will be linked to the database with Code First.
-Remember we already have a POCO model class that should be modified.
+Now that you have already configured the connection to the database, you will link the model with the database tables.
+In this task, you will create a class that will be linked to the database with Code First.
+Remember that there is an existent POCO model class that should be modified.

 > **Note:** If you completed Exercise 1, you will note that this step was performed by a wizard.
 By doing Code First, you will manually create classes that will be linked to data entities.

-1. Open the POCO model class **Genre** from **Models** project folder and include an ID, a description attribute, and also an album's collection.
+1. Open the POCO model class **Genre** from **Models** project folder and include an ID, a description attribute, and also an album collection.

 	(Code Snippet - _ASP.NET MVC 4 Models and Data Access - Ex2 Code First Genre_)